Walking Liberty Half Dollars

 Second, enough time has passed for these dates and mint marks to have traded in volume so reliable pricing information is assured, making buy or sell decisions easy, even for beginners.

 Third, the Walking Liberty Half Dollar front (obverse) and back (reverse) are so beautiful and symbolic to American history that they are recalled as classic even to long term professionals.
-For me, these three advantages, and a few others I cover in my special look at this series present a simple way to create investment success.

 WALKING LIBERTY HALF DOLLAR HISTORY AND WHY GRADING IS KEY